fresheneesz/bitcoinThroughputAnalysis/README.md

 * **SPV nodes have [privacy problems](https://eprint.iacr.org/2014/763.pdf)** related to Bloom filters.
 * **SPV nodes can be [lied to by omission](https://bitcoin.stackexchange.com/questions/36643/thin-client-remote-node-lying-through-omission)**.
+* **SPV nodes have a low number of connections**.
+Most SPV clients only make four connections to SPV servers.
 * **SPV [doesn't scale well](https://www.coindesk.com/spv-support-billion-bitcoin-users-sizing-scaling-claim) for SPV servers** that serve SPV light clients.
+A fix for this particular problem should appear relatively soon (Neutrino).
 * **Light clients don't support the network.** They don't validate blocks or transactions (other than SPV proofs they're passed) so they also don't pass around transactions or block data.
 However, they do consume resources.
 This is ok as long as we have a critical mass that do support the network (which is why I chose 10% as the fraction of nodes that do that).
 But if too big a fraction of the network consists of SPV nodes, then we won't reach that critical mass of full nodes that can adequately support the network.
 * **SPV nodes don't know that the chain they're on only contains valid transactions.** They can validate SPV proofs sent to them about transactions they query SPV servers for, and they validate the headers of the longest chain, but if the longest chain contains invalid transactions, an SPV node won't know that.
 In the case that a majority decide to change the rules of bitcoin in a dangerous way, SPV nodes will blindly follow the new rules as long as they can still validate their SPV proofs.
 So for a healthy level of decentralization and user-level agency in consensus rules, not too much of the network should consist of nodes that are suceptible to that kind of majority consensus rules change.
 * Light clients are fundamentally **more vulnerable in a successful [eclipse attack](https://medium.com/chainrift-research/bitcoins-attack-vectors-sybil-eclipse-attacks-d1b6679963e5)** because they don't validate most of the transactions.
+A full node that has been eclipsed can have its outgoing or incoming transactions censored and can be double-spent on more easily than in a non-eclipse situation (tho perhaps only 2 or 3 times more easily at most).
+A light client (using Neutrino) that has been eclipsed, in addition to having those issues, can be tricked into accepting many kinds of invalid blocks (with about the same level of difficulty as double-spending on an eclipsed full-node).

 The last two are most important.
 If the vast majority of the network is unable to protect against an invalid longer-chain, then everyone in the network is suceptible to an unwanted and unintentional change of consensus rules, which could potentially leech the majority of wealth onto a less secure branch.
 SPV nodes don't currently have any way to be aware of most types of consensus rules changes.

 Many of these problems can be solved, but the last one is fundamental and cannot be solved.
 Light nodes will always be more vulnerable in an eclipse attack.
 Its certainly possible that it can be effectively solved by reducing the likelyhood of an eclipse attack so there's no significant likelyhood of one being successful.

 SPV nodes are not the solution to scaling at the moment, tho they may help scale if these problems are solved.

-# The State of Available Machine Resources

-I will choose system requirements for 90% of the users and for the top 10% of users, but first we need to understand what machine resources are available to people around the world.

 # Bottlenecks